deckardt98/MRStdCRT/README.md

 # Model-robust-standardization-CRT
-## This repository contains R packages for implementing the methods described in the manuscript titled ‘Model-Robust Standardization in Cluster-Randomized Trials.’
+This repository contains the R package, MRStdCRT, for implementing the methods described in the manuscript titled ‘Model-Robust Standardization in Cluster-Randomized Trials’ by Li et al..